Last updated: November 22, 2025

 6. Common Mistakes New Traders Make Regarding Pips

 Understanding pips is a crucial first step, but new traders often stumble on a few common issues.
-Being aware of these pitfalls can help you avoid costly errors.
+Being aware of these pitfalls can help traders avoid costly errors.

 Common mistakes new traders can make